jeltevanbommel/ss-protocol-cs01-cs02/protocol.md

 Protocol CS1/CS2 (v2.0)
 ==

-Current version: 2.0
+Current version: 3.0
-**PLEASE NOTE THAT THERE HAS BEEN A CHANGE TO THE CORE PROTOCOL**
+**PLEASE NOTE THAT THERE HAS BEEN A CHANGE TO THE CORE PROTOCOL AGAIN**

 If anything is changed, the version number will be incremented.
 Please write this version number down, so you know whether your server/client supports everything.
 All changes will be noted within the changelog:

+    CHANGES V3.0:
+    	The YOURTURN command has been changed to playerturn with a name.
+This allows for the client and server to have the same state of the game.
     CHANGES V2.0:
 	    The rotation diagram has been updated, to properly reflect what we decided upon during the protocol session.